- What are retail stocks?

 When it comes to major sectors in the Canadian stock market, most investors think of the top three: energy, materials, and financial.
-These are great sectors to invest in, sure, but if you want to diversify your investment portfolio, you’ll probably want to branch out to other sectors.
+These are great industries to invest in, sure, but if you want to diversify your investment portfolio, you’ll probably want to branch out to other market sectors.
 Like, retail.

 Retail stocks can be a great addition to any investment portfolio.
 Not only can they help you create a well-balanced portfolio, but they also give you the opportunity to invest in some of your favorite stores.

 If you think retail stocks are right for you, let’s take a closer look and see what they entail, as well as how to pick the right one.

 What are retail stocks?

 Retail stocks are companies that sell finished products and services directly to consumers.
 They fall under the “consumer discretionary sector,” which, unlike the “staples sector,” means they sell products and services that many of us want, but don’t absolutely need.

 Retail stocks are a diverse bunch, ranging from electronics to food to books and toys and sporting goods.
 Businesses that fall under the retail stocks category include: